dzek69/oop-timers/README.md

 # oop-timers

-`oop-timers` are OOP timers (timeout and interval) for JavaScript.
-If you need to clear timeouts a lot and don't want keep track of timers id and passing them to clearTimeout - this library is for you.
+`oop-timers` are OOP timers (timeout and interval) for TypeScript and JavaScript.
+If you need to clear timeouts a lot and don't want to keep track of timers id and passing them to clearTimeout - this library is for you.

 I bet you probably have written such class few times already, copying and pasting it over various projects or rewriting each time.
 As no one published such code yet - I just did, so you don't have to.